riverhuang1107/everai_documentation/Guide/en/README.md

 * **`image_builder.py`** This is the config file that is used to build docker image.

 * **`requirements.txt`** This file defines the dependent packages and corresponding software versions for running Python application.
-You can use `pipreqs.` to obtain the latest software dependency packages and corresponding versions.
+You can use `pipreqs .` to obtain the latest software dependency packages and corresponding versions.

 ```bash
 <your app name>